9 Top-Rated Attractions & Things to Do at the Metéora Monasteries

 5. Monastery of Rousanoú (St. Barbara)

 The Monastery of Rousanoú stands boldly perched upon a slender pinnacle of rock.
 Dedicated to the "Transfiguration" but honored to Saint Barbara, Rousanou was probably built in 1288 and renovated as a monastery in 1545.
-It became a convent in 1988, and is inhabited by nuns who tend its lovely small garden.
+The monastery was heavily damaged in WWII fighting but restored in the 1980s.
+It became a convent in 1988, and is inhabited by nuns who tend its lovely, small garden.

 6. Monastery of Áyios Stéfanos (St. Stephen)